 - Make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
-In this Partnership, that officer is the Assistant Chief Executive (Business Support); - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - Approve the Statement of Accounts.
+In this Partnership, that officer is the Assistant Chief Executive (Business Support); - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets, - Ensure the Annual Accounts are prepared in accordance with legislation (the Local Authority Accounts (Scotland) Regulations 2014), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government Scotland Act 2003): and - Approve the Annual Accounts for signature.